Post Summary: What Separates Web Design Advice From a Sales Pitch

 How do I know if my web company is upselling me things I don’t need?

 Ask them to show you the data.
-A real recommendation comes with specifics — what they found, where the gap is, why this particular solution fits your situation.
-If all you’re getting is a product name and a price, that’s not a recommendation.
-That’s inventory they need to move.
+A real recommendation comes with specifics, what they found, where the gap is, why this particular solution fits your situation.
+If all you’re getting is a name and a price, you haven’t been given a reason yet.

 What does Yeet do when there’s something a client could benefit from but money is tight?